 A 45-year-old woman has noted a mass in her right breast for 7 months.
 On physical examination there is a 5 cm diameter right breast mass.
 A biopsy of the mass is performed and on microscopic examination a carcinoma is present.
 Which of the following pathologic findings involving this lesion suggests a better prognosis for this woman?

-B A solitary axillary lymph node metastasis
+B Axillary lymph node metastasis

 D Aneuploidy by flow cytometry

-E An intraductal histologic pattern
+E Intraductal histologic pattern

 A 51-year-old healthy man has noted bilaterally enlarged breasts for the past 35 years.
-On physical examination his breasts are enlarged to 3 times normal size, with no masses present, no tenderness, and no axillary lymphadenopathy.
+On physical examination his breasts are 3 times normal size, with no masses present, no tenderness, and no axillary lymphadenopathy.
 Which of the following conditions is most likely to be associated with his breast enlargement?

-A History of antidepressant drug therapy
+A Antidepressant drug therapy

 B 47, XXY karyotype